 Threads doesn’t use hashtags like Instagram or X. You can stop typing “#growth” or “#foryoupage”; they don’t work the same here.
+Threads does support hashtags, but through a completely different tagging system that works without the traditional hashtag symbol.

-How Hashtags On Threads Work?
+How Do Hashtags On Threads Work?

 - Tags can include spaces and full phrases.
 So instead of smashing words together, you can write tags like Digital Marketing Tips or Morning Routine Ideas.
 It keeps things clean and easier to read.